am2786/NYC-taxi-data-analysis/README.md

 ## 'Section' jupyter notebooks

-Each notebook with 'Section' in the title contains the code used for that specific section of the post ["Where ya headed"?
+Each jupyter notebook with 'Section' in the title contains the code used for that specific section of the post ["Where ya headed"?
 Analyzing Over 450 Million Taxi Trips Using Hadoop and PySpark](https://dailydatablog.wordpress.com/2018/01/27/where-ya-headed-analyzing-over-400-million-taxi-trips-using-hadoop-and-pyspark/).

 - **Sections 4 & 5.ipynb:** Taxi ridership trends.
 How much will taxi ridership change in the future?
 - **Section 6.ipynb:** Which neighborhoods give taxis the most business?